mdefy/markdown-editor-core/README.md

 With such a theme you can customize _CodeMirror_'s visual appearance and behavior.
 For further details visit the [dedicated section](https://codemirror.net/doc/manual.html#styling) on _CodeMirror_.

-If you only want to extend the default theme, you can either define new stylings for the class `.cm-s-default` and make sure that the "default" theme is applied or you can create you own additional theme and specify two themes in the Markdown Editor Options: `{ theme: 'default additional-theme' }`.
+If you only want to extend the default theme, you can either define new stylings for the class `.cm-s-default` and make sure that the "default" theme is applied or you can create your own additional theme and specify two themes in the Markdown Editor Options: `{ theme: 'default additional-theme' }`.

 ### How to change the markup styling (e.g. heading, bold, ...)